 Current Population: 800

 Suggested Stay: 1-2 Full Days

-Sustained by the richness of local salt deposits, there was a Hallstatt before there was even a Rome.
-How much before Rome you ask?
-The first recorded settlement in Hallstatt is from 5000BC!
-While much of Hallstatt has obviously changed some over 7000 years, they have started to unearth pottery and artifacts, such as an ancient wooden staircase, that are shedding new light on the villages early days.
+Sustained by the richness of local salt deposits, there was a Hallstatt for thousands of years before there was even a Rome.
+The first recorded settlement in Hallstatt is from 5,000 BC while Rome wasn’t until 731 BC!
+While much of Hallstatt has obviously changed some over 7000 years, they have started to unearth pottery and artifacts, such as an ancient wooden staircase, that are shedding new light on the village’s early days.